croqaz/uk-postcode-lib/README.md

 ---

-This library includes the post-codes from the Code-Point Open data, august 2017.
+This library includes the post-codes from the Code-Point Open data, november 2017.

 To update the data, you must download the archive from OS Code-Point Open, or Doogal GB, extract it the folder `CSV` and run the `csv_to_dict.py` script.